pulumi/docs/pulumi-hugo/themes/default/content/blog/iac-recommended-practices-developer-stacks-git-branches/index.md

 The ultimate goal of this series is to discuss recommended practices for using Pulumi to manage a fairly complex containerized application.
 However, it's important to note that these recommended practices will emerge over the course of the series --- not all immediately, and not all in the beginning.
 This is a deliberate decision to allow you to see how Zephyr's use of Pulumi evolves as the company grows and its retail application changes to accommodate its growth.

-Here are links to all of the posts in the series.
-Entries below that are not yet linked are planned, but not yet published:
+Here are links to all of the posts in the series:

 * [IaC Recommended Practices: Code Organization and Stacks](/blog/iac-recommended-practices-code-organization-and-stacks/)
 * **IaC Recommended Practices: Developer Stacks and Git Branches** (this post)